GabeScott/standard-works-vault/General Conference/1993 April - The Power of Correct Principles.md

 “Brad is one of the finest young men I have ever known.
 He is honest and true, bright, well organized, and a hard worker.
 He handles challenges as if the Lord were speaking in his ear.”

 “Carol has kept herself worthy while a cheerleader in high school and college.
-She is one of the most loved and looked-up-to among her peers, is strong, and her love for the Lord is evidenced in her ‘1000-watt’ glow.”
+She is one of the most loved and looked-up-to among her peers.
+She is strong, and her love for the Lord is evidenced in her ‘1,000-watt’ glow.”

 “Pierre comes from a strong family.
 He is not swayed by peer pressure, has always been a leader, prays regularly, studies the scriptures, is close to family and the principles of the gospel.
 He does the uncomfortable things first.”